lydiakatsis/tropical_forest_gunshot_classifier/Gunshot classification GUI/README.md

 ## Gunshot Classification Instructions ##

 1. Download Jupyter Lab Desktop [here](https://github.com/jupyterlab/jupyterlab-desktop#download) .
 This software can be downloaded on Windows and Mac computers.
-2. Open the Jupyter Lab Desktop program from your computer.
-3. Download the files on this page (follow instructions below to do this).
+2. Download the files on this page (follow instructions below to do this).
-4. Drag and drop the file entitled 'Gunshot classifier start here! .ipynb' into the folder containing your sound files.
+3. Drag and drop the file entitled 'Gunshot classifier start here! .ipynb' into the folder containing your sound files.
 This script is designed to analyse one SD card at a time, so it will not recurse through multiple folder levels.
-5. Double click on the file within the folder, which will open it up within Jupyter Lab Desktop.
+4. Double click on the file within the folder, which will open it up within Jupyter Lab Desktop.
-6. Follow the steps marked out on the script, and happy classifying!
+5. Follow the steps marked out on the script, and happy classifying!

 *How to download the files*: